Yoonyaminhlaing/Data-Analysis-Project-with-Python/README.md

 # Data-Analysis-Project-with-Python
 ## Project 1 - Weather Dataset

 ### Questions are given in the project and then solved with the help of Python.
-It is a project of Data Analysis with Python or you can say, Data Science with Python.

 #### The commands that we used in this project :

 * head() - It shows the first N rows in the data (by default, N=5).